 But keep in mind that advisory fees don't account for other expenses that may affect your account.
 These may include custodial fees and underlying fund expenses among other potential charges.
 While these won't typically go to Brinker, they'll affect your account size.
-For full details, carefully review fund prospectus documents associated with the funds you're invested in as well as your IAA with Brinker.
+For full details, carefully review fund prospectus documents associated with the funds you're invested in as well as your IAR with Brinker.

 What to Watch Out For